-Freecycle was established in 2003 in Arizona and has since spread to more than 85 countries.
+Freecycle began in the US in 2003 and has since spread to 85 countries across the globe.

 “It’s a great way to keep stuff out of landfill, but it’s also a really good way to establish and build relationships,” Ms Clark said.